chigoziennani/PriceTrack-Stock-Market-App/README.md

-# Stock Market Analysis Tool
+# PriceTrack - Stock Market Analysis Tool

 This repository contains all the files for a full-stack web application that fetches and visualizes real-time and historical stock market data.
 The application was developed using Flask and Python for the back-end, with Plotly.js handling the front-end visualizations.
 The data is sourced from the Yahoo Finance API using the `yfinance` library.
 Below is a breakdown of the features and techniques involved in the project.